alex-eugene-hunt/MERN-FullStack-Website/README.md

+# www.alex-eugene-hunt.rocks

 # Personal Portfolio Website - MERN Stack

+This is an idividual project I did recently.
+The site is live at www.alex-eugene-hunt.rocks and is a portfolio website I made from scratch.

-A modern, interactive personal portfolio website built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+It is a personal portfolio website built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 This portfolio showcases my projects, skills, and experience in a dynamic and engaging way.

+There are 3 main features I added to the homepage, that being a Fine-Tuned LLM that was trained on my personal information, a email sending box, and a asteroids game with a global leaderboard.

-## 🚀 Tech Stack
+## Tech Stack

-### Frontend
+### Frontend - Live on Netlify
 - **React.js** - Frontend framework
 - **React Router DOM** - Client-side routing
 - **Three.js** & **Vanta.js** - 3D graphics and animations